 To inquire about hosting a Healthy Searching workshop at your library, please email Medical Circuit Librarian Angela Thor at firstname.lastname@example.org

 Healthy Searching is the CLRC’s consumer health workshop series!
 These workshops can teach you to find reliable health information online.
 The CLRC offers both patron and staff training courses to area libraries, health clinics, community centers, and more!

-MedlinePlus is a health reference resource by the National Institutes of Health, provides easy-to-find health information that is reliable, free, and doesn’t try to sell you anything.
-It has text, audio and video information on medical symptoms, conditions and research as well as prescription drugs and supplements.
+MedlinePlus, from the National Institutes of Health, provides easy-to-find health information that is reliable, free, and doesn’t try to sell you anything.
+It has text, audio, and video information on medical symptoms, conditions, and research as well as information about prescription drugs and supplements.
 There is also a dictionary and a section on understanding medical terms.

-The Question Builder is a service from the Agency for Healthcare Research and Quality.
-It helps you create a printable list of questions to take to your doctor visits to make it easier to talk about your condition, prescriptions, tests, etc.
+The Question Builder, from the Agency for Healthcare Research and Quality, helps you create a printable list of questions to take to your doctor visits to make it easier to talk about your condition, prescriptions, tests, etc.

 This tool from the AHRQ has you answer a series of questions about which aspects of your health are most important to you.
 You can then give this information to your doctor to help determine which treatments will be effective without harming your quality of life.

 Can’t remember what that pink pill is?
 This tool from the National Institutes of Health’s can help you to identify it.
 You can search by shape, size, color, imprint, and even scoring.